symphonycms/members/README.markdown

 ### Members: Lock Role

 The Members: Lock Role filter should be used as an additional security measure to ensure that the member cannot DOM hack their own Role.
 This filter ensures a newly registered member will always be of the Default Role or if updating a Member record, the filter ensures the Role doesn't change from the Member's current role.
 If you do not use the Member: Role field, you don't need this filter on your Registration event.
 If you want to elevate a Member between Roles, this can be done in the backend, or don't use this filter.
 Care will need to be taken that a Member is not able to change their Role to whatever they please.

+### Members: Validate Password

+The Members: Validate Password is a pre-save filter that will check if a posted password is correct for the logged-in Member.
+If the password is valid the filter will return true and the section event will be executed.
+Otherwise it will return false, which will terminate the section event before anything is saved.

 ### Members: Update Password